dialchain/dial/README.md

 After the ITWH of TW if computed, publishers of TWHost can pull the list of publishers of TW+1 and use it to compute the layout of TW+1.

 ### Final Neighborhood Protocol (NP)
-The final neighborhood protocol is computed in the first minute of the subsequent time window by publishers of NHost.
-The change date is the last second of the old time window.
-NP are sent to the old TWHost for documentation, as the change is hapening in the old time window.
+The final neighborhood protocol is computed in the first minute of the subsequent time window by publishers of the respective NHost of the expiring time window.
+The change date is the last second of the expiring time window.
+- NPs are sent to publishers of the TWHost of he expiring time window for the computation of the final time window protocol.
+- NPs are sent to publishers of their hosting neighborhood in the new time window, in the context of the transfer of responsibility.
+These publishers will custody this protocol till the end of their own time window.
+These publishers aalso verify the proocols and forward them to the corresponding TWHost of the old time window in the new time window.

 ### Final Time Window Protocol (TWP)
 The final time window protocol is computed in the third minute of the subsequent time window by the TWHost (of the old time window) and documented as such.

-This TWP is then marked with the timestamp of the first second of the new time window and sent to the relevant THost of the new time window  for documentation (The same way any token get published).
+This TWP is then marked with the timestamp of the first second of the new time window and sent to publishers of the relevant neighborhood in the new time window  for documentation.
+Publishers of this neighborhood will custody the protocol for the duration of their own time window.

+- The TWHost of the old time window in the new time window receives a time window proocol from the TWHost of the old ime window in he old time window.
+- The TWHost of the old time window in the new time window also receives the single time window hashes from NHost of the old neighborhoods in the new time window.
+Publishers of the TWHost of the old time window in the new time window can then use these neighborhood hashes to recompute the TWP and therefore verify the delivered protocol of the old time window.

-The folowing picture illustrate both the neigghborhood and the time window protocols.
+The folowing picture illustrate both the neighborhood and the time window protocols.

 ![Protocols](./img/../specs/img/dial-protocols.png?raw=true&width=5)

-### Transfer and Location of Protocols
-Protocols are held by publishers which produce and pass them to relevant publishers of the subsequent time window.

-Each time window protocol produced in TW is transfered by each publisher of the NHost of TW to the corresponding publisher of the NHost of TW+1 as part of the opening protocol of TW+1.
-The identifier of the neighborhood in TW is used to compute the new neighborhood in TW+1.

-Each publisher of the NHost receiving a NNP of TWmust verify the protocol, sign it and submit if the corresponding publishers of the TWHost in TW+1 as part of the opening protocol.

-TWHost of the old time window protocol received the protocol over two different channels: (1) from the TWHost of the old time window and (2) from the publishers of NHost of old neighborhood inn the new time window.
-This allow them to make sure the protocol is sufficiently consistent for the Dial moving forward.

-Holding a protocol is also an economic activity, as publishers are paid to release those protocols.

-As protocols have identifiers and are therefore tokens, it is always easy to compute the address of the neighborhood hosting a protocol.
-- NPs are existent:
-  - as closing protocol in their neighbohood of origin
-  - as openning protocol in the subsequent neigborhood
-- TWP are available:
-  - as closing protocol in their neighbohood of origin
-  - as openning protocol in the subsequent neigborhood

-Therefore, the most actual protocols are always available either in the current time window (in form of oppening protocols), or in the former time windows in form of closing protocols.

-### Authorization State of a Token
+### Verifying a Token
-Event though protocols are used to secure the state of tokens, contenta and authorization state of a token is held by the token controller.
-Only the hashes of content and authorization state of the token is used in the computation of protocols.

-In the proccess oof submiting a declaration to modify a token, the token controller must provide an authorization state, whose hash matches the one included in the current protocol.

-In order to validate the sate of a token at the end of a given time window, two partial merkel trees (PMT) are required:
+In order to validate the a token at the end of a given time window, two partial merkel trees (PMT) are required:
-- The PMT of the neighborhood protocol hosting the token in the given time window
+- The PMT of the protocol neighborhood that hosted the token in the passed time window
-- The PMT of the protocol of the given time window.
+- The PMT of the protocol of the passed time window.

-This two doccuments might be in the possession of different publishers.
-Because each of these documents is a token, the doccument identifier and the anchor of the current time window can be used to compute the neighborhood where to retrieve the documents.
+Knowing the identifier of eaach of these documents, a participant can locate where to download the documents in the current time window.

 # The Dial Economy
 Due to it open and permissionless character, the Dial defines a value generation system to address spam and sustainability.